JDN89/pebble/README.md

 ## Learned
 - Arena and cache lining
+    - Initially, I defined the arena in program.c, but this caused issues since the arena needed to be accessed from parser.c and later from the typechecker as well.
+The core bug was that I hadn’t allocated the arena properly.
+By defining it in program.c, its lifetime wasn’t guaranteed throughout the entire compilation process.
+The first use case for the arena is to store parsed statements.
+Once they’re no longer needed, I can simply reset the arena and reuse the memory.
+To resolve the lifetime issue, I’m now defining the arena in main, ensuring it lives for the entire duration of the program — essentially, for the whole compilation of a Pebble program.
+    ``` C //OLD BUG
+    struct Program create_program(void) {
+    struct Program program = {0};

+    struct Arena arena = {0};
+    arena_init(&arena, backing_buffer, ARENA_SIZE);
+    program.arena = &arena;  // ❌ This is the bug
+    return program;
+}
+    ```
 - When arena is more usefule then (m)alloc
 - Why arrays are faster then objects that lie farther apart